Skip to content

-Complete guide to electronic document archiving in the UK: legal obligations, retention periods, technical standards, tools and best practices for businesses in 2026.
+Complete guide to electronic document archiving in Canada: legal obligations, retention periods, technical standards

 Summarize this article with

 Electronic document archiving is a legal obligation, not a technical choice.
-In the United Kingdom, organisations that fail to maintain records in an accessible, unaltered form for the required retention periods face regulatory consequences ranging from tax reassessments to enforcement action under the Companies Act 2006.
-In 2026, with digitisation accelerating across every sector, the gap between file storage and legally compliant archiving has never mattered more.
+In Canada, organizations that fail to maintain records in an accessible, unaltered form for the required retention periods face regulatory consequences ranging from tax reassessments to enforcement action under the Income Tax Act and provincial legislation.
+In 2026, with digitization accelerating across every sector, the gap between file storage and legally compliant archiving has never mattered more.

-This guide covers the UK legal framework, retention periods by document type, technical standards, and practical steps to build an archiving system that satisfies HMRC, the FCA, the Information Commissioner's Office (ICO), and sector-specific regulators.
+This guide covers the Canadian legal framework, retention periods by document type, technical standards, and practical steps to build an archiving system that satisfies the CRA, OSFI, the OPC, and sector-specific regulators.

 This article is for informational purposes only and does not constitute legal, financial or regulatory advice.